 For such a small country church to have this fine instrument is a delight.
 The organ, opus 154, was designed and built by the firm Karl Wilhelm Inc. of Mont-St. Hilaire, Quebec.
 In its design and construction, the organ is true to historic principles, dating back to the 17th Century.
 The free-standing self-contained case is made of white oak with hand-carved butternut pipe shades, which are gilded with 22 karat gold leaf.
 The natural keys are covered with ebony and the sharps are rosewood and plated with cow bone.
 There are 8 stops of metal pipes which are of tin-lead alloy, that provide an amazing versatility of sounds, from soft to bright and full.
 The Bourdon 16’ and 18’, played with the feet on the pedal board, are made of wood and are used to play the bass notes.
 There is a total of 636 pipes.

 The memorial garden of Emmanuel Church has been created for the scattering of ashes and will be a place foe rest, meditation and prayer.
 This garden has been created for a dignified, natural memorial for loved ones to rest in.

-The administration of the garden and the book is the responsibility of the Emmanuel Church Mission Council and the persons chosen by this council
+The administration of the garden and the book is the responsibility of the Emmanuel Church Vestry and the persons chosen by the council.